Last Updated: September 25, 2024

 What is David Koepp's net worth?

 David Koepp is an American film director and screenwriter who has a net worth of $35 million.
-David is best-known for writing the screenplays for films like "Jurassic Park" and "Spider-Man."
-Collectively, movies penned by David have earned well-over $6 billion at the global box office.
-That makes him the 5th most successful screenwriter of all-time.
+David Koepp is best known for writing a number of blockbuster screenplays, perhaps most importantly, "Jurassic Park" and "Spider-Man."
+Collectively, movies penned by David have earned well over $6 billion at the global box office.
+That makes him the 5th most successful screenwriter of all time.
 Koepp has also directed the films "The Trigger Effect," "Secret Window," "Premium Rush," and "You Should Have Left," among other titles.

 Early Life and Education